Linaro/zephyr_confidential_ai/README.rst

 outputs require the use of keys, and X.509 certificates for these keys.

-All keys used in this project are derived at startup from the Hardware Unique Key (HUK), meaning that they are device-bound (i.e. explicity tied to a specific instance of an SoC), storage-free (meaning they can't be retrieved by dumping flash memory or firmware analysis), and repeatable across firmware updates.
+All keys used in this project are derived at startup from the Hardware Unique Key (HUK), meaning that they are device-bound (i.e. explicitly tied to a specific instance of an SoC), storage-free (meaning they can't be retrieved by dumping flash memory or firmware analysis), and repeatable across firmware updates.